-1120 N Street
+1120 N Street, MS-52

 Sacramento, CA 95814

-FAX: (916) 653-2134
+Fax: (916) 653-2134

-Send comments or questions to:
+Send comments or questions to the CTC Web Master

-Public Records Requests - Written Guidelines for Accessibility of Public Records
+Public Records Requests Written Guidelines for Accessibility of Public Records

 Active Transportation Program (ATP)

-- Increase the safety and mobility of non-motorized users.
+- Increase safety for non-motorized users,

 - Provide a broad spectrum of projects to benefit many types of active transportation users.

 Program funding is segregated into three components and is distributed as follows: